BrainComputationLab/ncb/README.md

 nvm install 0.10
 ~~~~

-Then tell it to use the latest Node version
+Add the following to the bottom of your ~/.bashrc file:

 ~~~~
+export NVM_DIR="$HOME/.nvm"
+source $HOME/.nvm/nvm.sh
 nvm use 0.10
 node --version
 ~~~~